-The Learning and Discovery team at Knowsley Safari have developed a number of exciting sessions to be delivered as an after schools programme for schools in the Knowsley area.
-This will allow us to visit schools over a series of weeks to deliver a range of topics and spark children’s interest in science topics they may not have come across before.
-Our After schools programme aims to increase pupils knowledge and understanding on a number of topics linked to science, animals and conservation.
+The Learning and Discovery team at Knowsley Safari have developed a number of exciting sessions to bring the science that happens at the safari to your after school science club.
+In the Knowsley area we can visit schools over a series of weeks to deliver a range of topics and spark children’s interest in science topics they may not have come across before.
+Our safari science programme aims to increase pupils knowledge and understanding on a number of topics linked to science, animals and conservation.
 The programme is designed to be interactive, promote positive behaviour, allow pupils to think for themselves and problem solve while taking part in practical activities.
 And most of all it is designed to be FUN!

 Cost: £30 plus VAT per session*